 This directory contains libraries that are essential for the binaries in /bin and /sbin.
-It also contains kernel module, whose filenames are identifiable as ld or lib.so..
 Unlike bin, it only contains system binaries which require root privilege.

-lib32 and lib64 - We are still in a transition between 32-bit and 64-bit systems.20 These two libraries clarify which register size to use.
+lib32 and lib64 - We are still in a transition between 32-bit and 64-bit systems.27 These two libraries clarify which register size to use.
 A 64-bit system may have compatibility for 32-bit binaries.